oval-group/oval-bab/README.md

 python tools/local_robustness_from_onnx.py --network_filename ./models/onnx/cifar_base_kw.onnx
 ```

-*Details on how to produce a .json configuration file (see `./bab_configs/`) for the OVAL framework will be soon added to the repository*
+Some details on how to produce a .json configuration file (see `./bab_configs/`) for the OVAL framework can be found at `json_instructions.md`.

 ### Incomplete verification